tonylixu/devops/algorithm/nested-logic-hr/README.md

 * If the book is returned after the expected return month but still within the same calendar year as the expected return date, the fine = 500 Hackos x (the number of months late)
 * If the book is returned after the calendar year in which it was expected, there is a fixed fine of 10000 Hackos.

+### Input Format
+* The first line contains 3 space-separated integers denoting the respective day, month, and year on which the book was actually returned.
+* The second line contains 3 space-separated integers denoting the respective day, month, and year on which the book was expected to be returned (due date).

+### Constraints
+* 1 <= D <= 31
+* 1 <= M <= 12
+* 1 <= Y <= 3000

+### Output Format
+Print a single integer denoting the library fine for the book received as input.